Gemtuzumab Ozogamicin (Mylotarg™)

 Pronounce: gem-TOO-zoo-mab oh-zog-a-MY-sin

-Monoclonal antibodies are created in a lab to attach to the targets found on specific types of cancer cells.
-The antibody “calls” the immune system to attack the cell it is attached to, resulting in the immune system killing the cell.
-These antibodies can work in different ways, including stimulating the immune system to kill the cell, blocking cell growth or other functions necessary for cell growth.
+Monoclonal antibodies are made in a lab to attach to certain targets found on specific types of cancer cells.
+The antibody “calls” the immune system to attack the cell it is attached to, causing your immune system to kill the cancer cell.
+These antibodies can work in different ways, including stimulating (revving up) the immune system to kill the cell, blocking cell growth, or other functions necessary for cell growth.

-This medication is an anti-CD33 antibody combined with a calicheamicin and a drug linker, which helps attach the antibody portion to the targeted cells, allowing it to enter and cause DNA damage to the cancer cell, killing it.
+This medication is an anti-CD33 antibody combined with a calicheamicin and a drug linker.
+A drug linker helps attach the antibody to the targeted cells, helpimg it to enter and cause DNA damage to the cancer cell, killing it.

 How to take Gemtuzumab Ozogamicin